 Yes, the Smith System is highly effective in heavy traffic.

-Maintaining safe distances, scanning the road, and leaving an out allows drivers to navigate congested conditions safely and reduce the risk of accidents.
+Maintaining safe distances, scanning the road, and leaving an out allows drivers to navigate congested traffic conditions safely and reduce the risk of accidents.

 What are some real-life examples of accidents prevented by the Smith System?